Selected Correspondence Peter

 And just a comment on No 27’s words to you after your initiation – but only if your interested, Deleeto ...

-This will be your new name, Swami Anand Deleeto.
+RESPONDENT: This will be your new name, Swami Anand Deleeto.
 Will it be difficult to pronounce?
 Anand means Bliss and Deleeto means clean, wiped away.
 The bliss of wiping away.

-Ah, yes.
+PETER: Ah, yes.
 The feeling of leaving the ‘normal’ world behind – to take on a new name, a new identity and a new role – the spiritual seeker – and to join a commune of fellow seekers.
 The Club.

-It is such a bliss to silence the endless stream of words.
+RESPONDENT: It is such a bliss to silence the endless stream of words.
 Sometimes one has to do it again and again because the words keep coming.
 The words are so alluring, perhaps I am missing something, one thinks.
 So one stops a bit and looks and listens, but after a while one sees that it is only a repetition.

-Ah, Anand Deleeto.
+PETER: Ah, Anand Deleeto.
 I see here that Sw.
-No. 27 is alluding to silencing the ‘endless stream of words’ from the actual world, from this very computer.
+No 27 is alluding to silencing the ‘endless stream of words’ from the actual world, from this very computer.
 He is advising you that it is boring repetition, and not to get trapped in it.
 But I guess if you bother to wade through the words you will make your own evaluation.
 I just like it that there is now an alternative to the ‘Tried and True’ spiritual path.
 I would also point out that the Tried and True is the ‘Tried and Failed’ in that it has been persuade by millions, if billions of people for millennia with only .0001% achieving Enlightenment and the countless religious wars, cleansings, perversions persecutions, tortures and repressions are the inevitable result of the whole spiritual – i.e. spirit-based – belief system.

-The mind can only endlessly repeat thousand year old arguments.
+RESPONDENT: The mind can only endlessly repeat thousand year old arguments.
 There is nothing new under the sun.
 It is all a futile exercise like moving furniture around in an empty room.

-Anand Deleeto, here he is obviously referring to the Ancient texts and myths.
+PETER: Anand Deleeto, here he is obviously referring to the Ancient texts and myths.
 Indeed within the spiritual world there is nothing new under the sun.
 Rajneesh himself talked endlessly about all sorts of Masters and all sorts of other religions and teachings and was a master at telling old myths, stories and legends

 What I am talking of is outside of the spirit-ual world.
 You see, I am an atheist – I live in the actual world where Good Spirits and Evil Spirits, Gods or Demons simply do not exist.
 They are but a collective fantasy of the psychic world.
 These Spirits or ‘energies’ – all generated in the psyche by a fear ridden ‘I’ do not actually exist.

-So, No 27 has told you, there can be nothing new under the sun and that this is the best we human beings can expect.
+So, No. 27 has told you, there can be nothing new under the sun and that this is the best we human beings can expect.
 To be born into a world where everyone is fighting and squabbling and you end up doing it yourself because ‘this is the way it is’.
 And there is a ‘reward’ for our suffering ... we simply turn away, go inside and imagine there is a ‘somewhere’ better or a ‘someone’ who is looking after me.
 Surely there has got to be something better under the sun, and there is.
 An actual freedom from sorrow and malice is now available if you are interested.

-Slowly, slowly one gains courage.
+RESPONDENT: Slowly, slowly one gains courage.
 Be brave, Anand Deleeto, trust your intuition.
 It was not there before, it is not there now.
 Dare to wipe away and enjoy the bliss.

-On the spiritual path, Deleeto, you will be admonished to leave your mind at the door, surrender your will, and trust your feelings.
+PETER: On the spiritual path, Deleeto, you will be admonished to leave your mind at the door, surrender your will, and trust your feelings.
 You will be encouraged to sit silently and go within to encourage a stilling of personal thoughts in order to begin to feel Bliss and Oneness.
 In short, you will give full reign to your feelings and emotions.
 ‘You’ who you feel you are will become grander and grander, bigger and bigger, and if you really work hard at it, one day – POP! ... you will realize that you are GOD!

 So if you trust your intuition, trust your feelings – you are but doing a wonderful job in keeping your ‘self’ in existence – from ‘self’ to ‘Self’.